dart-lang/language/working/terminating-tokens/feature-specification.md

 Make Dart cleaner and less error-prone by eliminating pointless semicolon syntax, while avoiding the insanity of JavaScript's semicolon insertion rules.

+**Note: This proposal was a useful exercise to figure out the "least invasive" way to make semicolons optional in Dart without breaking existing code.
+The result works, but is quite subtle and complex.
+Based on that, we're unlikely to move forward with this proposal, though we may investigate other approaches to optional semicolons.**

 ## Motivation

 For such a tiny feature&mdash;literally just eliminating some `;` at the ends of